CIT28/JosephL-Pri/ps1/packages/README.md

 ## "Static Queries for Lost Letter - Proof of Effect"

 SELECT action, timestamp FROM scans WHERE id = (SELECT id FROM addresses WHERE id = '432');

+\
+# "My Experience"
+I have learned that my skills fall flat.
+I had difficult trouble trying to figure out how to solve this.
+I dont understand how you can have multiple queries for this problem.
+I undertsand that a subquery can help you find it but I dont understand how I can make it do what I want.
+You have been saying for weeks that I need a better foundation.
+And i have been putting it off thinking i would be ok but I can see how glaring my skills are lacking.